sfn-git/F1-Doc-Summarizer/readme.md

 - Run `main.py` whenever you want to check and send FIA Doc files that have not been sent.

 ### Docker
-- Coming soon...
+- Documentation coming soon

 ## Config File
-- Upon running the first time, the config file will generate and exit
+### Upon running the first time, the config file will generate and the program will exit

 - `DISCORD_WEBHOOK_URL`
 - `ENV`